Post

 • Changing Requirements: When requirements change (as they always do), developers must sift through deeply nested code across multiple components, making updates tedious and error-prone.

-• Conditional Fields: The classic trap—nesting logic for conditionally rendered fields.
+• Conditional Fields: The classic trap — nesting logic for conditionally rendered fields.
 When one field depends on the value of another, things get convoluted quickly.

 Existing Solutions

 React-jsonschema-form is a mature library that covers the grounds, however I do think there are issues when it comes to conditional fiels specifically.
-Nested conditions can be achieved via deependencies, consider an example with choosing the right vehicle:
+Nested conditions can be achieved via dependencies, consider an example with choosing the right vehicle:

 1